JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Labs

-These are synchronous videoconferences that happen every week, on Friday, from 14:00--15:00, [here on Jitsi](https://meet.jit.si/ComputationalLiteraryAnalysis).
+These are synchronous videoconferences that happen every week, on Friday, from 12:00--13:00, Berkeley time, [here on Jitsi](https://meet.jit.si/ComputationalLiteraryAnalysis).
 They are less formal than the discussion sections, and an ideal place to come and chat about the readings and/or programming assignments in real time.
 I recommended you attempt the homework assignments before coming, so that you can ask any questions you have about them during the lab.
 You're also welcome to join and just quietly work for the hour.
 I won't take attendance, but these labs are strongly recommended.

 ## Getting Started